pybricks/pybricks-api/doc/main/signaltypes.rst

 Rotational acceleration, or *angular acceleration* describes how fast the rotational speed changes.
 This is expressed as the change of the number of degrees per second, during one second (deg/s²).
-This is also commonly written as  :math:`deg/s^2`.

 For example, you can adjust the rotational acceleration setting of a ``Motor`` to change how smoothly or